-If STDERR is left to default or is a relative file name, the output location depends on the LOG_PATH_COMPATIBILITY option.
+If STDERR is left to default or is a relative filename then the output location depends on the LOG_PATH_COMPATIBILITY option.
 If LOG_PATH_COMPATIBILITY=FALSE, the files are placed in the WORK_DIR/applid/jvmserver directory.
 If LOG_PATH_COMPATIBILITY=TRUE, the files are placed in the WORK_DIR directory.

-If an absolute file name is specified for STDERR, CICS creates any directories within the path that do not exist.
+If an absolute filename is specified for STDERR then CICS will create any directories within the path that do not exist.

 If the file exists, output is appended to the end of the file.
 To create unique output files for each JVM server, use the JVMSERVER and APPLID symbols in your file name, as demonstrated in the sample JVM profiles.
-If STDERR is left to default, CICS uses the APPLID and JVMSERVER symbols, and the date and timestamp when the JVM server started to create unique output files.
+If STDERR is left to default then CICS uses the APPLID and JVMSERVER symbols, and the date and time stamp when the JVM server started to create unique output files.